tobias-loew/hop/README.md

 	}
 }
 ```
-Up to now, we can create non-empty homogenous overloads for specific types.
+Up to now, we can create non-empty homogeneous overloads for specific types.
 Let's see what else we can do with __hop__.
 A single overload `hop::ol<...>` consisit of a list of types that are:
 - normal C++ types, like `int`, `vector<string>`, user-defined type, and, of course, they can be qualified.
 Those types are matched as if they were types of function arguments.
 - `hop::pack<T>` or `hop::non_empty_pack<T>`, but at-most one per overload. `pack ` and `non_empty_pack` exand to the appropriate (non-zero) number of `T` arguments. *Additional types (including `hop::default_value`) __after__ a `pack` are possible!*